gwku/dotfiles/README.md

 ### Bitwarden

 To securely install my SSH keys, I am using Bitwarden as my secrets manager.
+I know that Ansible Vault exists, but I don't want my secrets to be publicly on Github, even though they are encrypted, since this will give anyone the chance to brute force them.
+And maybe in the future, quantum computers can do that in seconds :)

 In Bitwarden, I created a folder called SSH.
 The Ansible role `ssh` will loop through each item in that folder and add the ssh public and private keys to the `~/.ssh` folder.
 It will also add each item to the `~/.ssh/config` file.

 Each SSH item in Bitwarden consists of the following: